mstewart796/bella-sonny-yuri/README.md

 This is a CNN that I trained onimages of my three cats (Bella, Sonny and Yuri) with the goal of it being able to tell each cat apart.
-Although the training (20 images) and test (10 images) were small it achieved 90% accuracy after 25 epochs.
+Although the training (20 images) and test (10 images) datasets were small it achieved 90% accuracy after 25 epochs.